Beardmix/CriticalMass_SmartBike/README.md

  2. Start Arduino IDE
  3. In your 'Preferences', add https://www.adafruit.com/package_adafruit_index.json as an 'Additional Board Manager URL'
  4. Restart Arduino IDE
- 5. Open the 'Boards Manager' from Tools -> Board menu and install 'Adafruit nRF52 by Adafruit' 0.9.1 version (latest tested) - for more information check the releases notes https://github.com/adafruit/Adafruit_nRF52_Arduino/releases
+ 5. Open the 'Boards Manager' from Tools -> Board menu and install 'Adafruit nRF52 by Adafruit' 0.11.0 version (latest tested) - for more information check the releases notes https://github.com/adafruit/Adafruit_nRF52_Arduino/releases
  6. Once the Board SUpport Package (BSP) is installed, select 'Adafruit Bluefruit nRF52 Feather' from Tools -> Board menu, which will update your system config to use the right compiler and settings for the nRF52.
- 7. Select the latest bootloader e.g. "s132 6.1.1 r0".
+ 7. Select the latest bootloader e.g. "0.2.11 SoftDevice s132 6.1.1".
- 7. This project uses "Adafruit NeoPixel by Adafruit" library, download it via the IDE: "Tool > Manage Libraries...".
-As of today we are using the version 1.1.7.
+ 8. This project uses "Adafruit NeoPixel by Adafruit" library, download it via the IDE: "Tool > Manage Libraries...".
+As of today we are using the version 1.2.3.

 ### nrfutil